 Get the right mindset

 - My friend Chellie Campbell has written several books to put your mind into the right vibration to receive and manage your money.
+They include The Wealthy Spirit: Daily Affirmations for Financial Stress Reduction and Zero to Zillionaire: 8 Foolproof Steps to Financial Peace of Mind.
 She also runs an amazing Financial Stress Reduction® workshop and telecourse that I took years ago.
 Her books are entertaining as well as insightful.

 Please share this image on Pinterest